 Taking Money Out of the Australian Superannuation Fund

-Transferring Money From a 401(k) to an Australian Superannuation Fund
+Transferring Money From a 401(k) to a Superannuation Fund in Australia

 Taking Money Out of the 401(k)

 Any distributions taken after reaching age 59 ½ years are subject to ordinary income tax.
 Most 401k withdrawals taken before age 59 ½ are subject to regular income tax as well as a 10% penalty.

 There are a few exceptions to avoid the 10% penalty, but unfortunately, none of these exceptions are applicable if the distribution is taken and the funds are deposited into a superannuation fund.
 Distributions are reported on Form 1099-R, which should be provided to your tax preparer.

 Depositing money into your Australian superannuation fund is as simple as making a deposit into your bank account.

 These contributions are considered after-tax super contributions, so the maximum contribution per Australian tax year is 100,000 AUD.
 In some circumstances, depending on the balance of your super, a contribution of up to 300,000 AUD is allowed.